 The new crossover gives greater maximum treble brightness/clarity but turned down slightly it sounds exactly the same as the old crossover (and you can still turn it all the way off, so you just get more tonal range than before).

-The new steel grills look cool and actually save a little weight due to the narrower border and the script badge updates the look and make the logo much more visible on-stage (good for a little company that needs to get noticed!)
+The new steel grills look cool and actually save a little weight due to the narrower border and the new script badge updates the look and make the logo much more visible on-stage (good for a little company that needs to get noticed!)
 And the cloth grills are now available in black or silver (in addition to the more expensive customisations).
+The old block logo is not an option.

-The big change is our new Convective Pumped Cooling system: Basically even very very good speakers are much better at turning electricity into waste heat than they are at turning electricity into sound.
+The big change is our new SuperCooler Tech: Basically even very very good speakers are much better at turning electricity into waste heat than they are at turning electricity into sound.
 If you've noticed your sound getting worse during a loud gig, this is the reason - a hot loudspeaker has less punch, less output, boomier but less deep lows and sounds less tight and more woolly.
 A cooler loudspeaker always sounds better.
 And get that speaker hot enough and it blows.

 1. Cast aluminium frame and cooling fins on 12XN